interuss/dss/README.md

 Individual CockroachDB nodes hosting sharded data of the DAR.
 More information about CockroachDB [here](https://www.cockroachlabs.com/docs/stable/architecture/overview.html).

+### DB Manager

+Component responsible for bootstrapping the Database on first run when the CRDB Cluster is initialized for the first time.
+Only the first run is automatic to bootstrap the Database to the desired version.
+This component is also used to upgrade the Database Schemas, and if the cluster has already been bootstrapped with this, it must be invoked manually.

 ## Directories of Interest:
 *   [`build/`](build) has all of the configuration required to build and deploy a DSS instance.
 The README in that directory contains more